 - Bedrest—Your body will need rest while you recover from your illness.

 - Hydrate—Drink plenty of beverages throughout the day.
 This will help to replace fluids, sugars, and salts lost during the illness.
 If you are unable to drink enough, you may need to receive IV fluids.

-- Acetaminophen may be recommended to treat pain and fever.
-Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not recommended.
+- Acetaminophen may be advised to treat pain and fever.
+Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) are generally not advised.
 Talk to your doctor about any medications you are taking.

 - Spend your time in locations that are protected by insect screens or are air-conditioned.

 - Cover your skin.
 Wear long-sleeved shirts and pants, and socks and shoes.

 - Use insect repellents on your skin and your clothing.
 Look for repellants that contain DEET.

 - Use proper mosquito netting at night.
 Look for netting treated with insecticide.

 - Stay inside or take extra precautions in the early morning, late afternoon, and early evening.
 Mosquitoes are most likely to bite during these times.